A guide to budget sim racing

 Which steering wheel and pedals?

-Now, it is tempting to buy a super cheap steering wheel.
+It is tempting to buy a super cheap steering wheel.
 However, a mixture of inferior reliability, limited warranty, reduced functionality such as no force feedback and other issues can make this approach a false economy.

 What about direct drive steering wheels?

-For those with deeper pockets, the Logitech G Pro is another option though this roughly double the price.
+For those with deeper pockets, the Logitech G Pro is another option though this is roughly double the price.
 Less costly is the Thrustmaster T818, which is similarly as powerful.

 Table, wheelstand or racing rig?

-My GT Omega is hardly the prettiest, but it can withstand the torque from my Thrustmaster TS-XW and it can accommodate just about every steering wheel around.
+The GT Omega is hardly the prettiest, but it can withstand the torque from my Thrustmaster TS-XW and it can accommodate just about every steering wheel around.
 Just make sure you buy the right version.
 Also check there is an option to attach a shifter or handbrake in case you upgrade later.

 A proper racing rig, meanwhile, can be bought second-hand if on a budget.
 Depending, of course, on what your definition of budget is.
 Bear in mind that a high-end setup can cost thousands overall, is not foldable and is not pretty.